-Universities and community colleges are seeing a large influx of veterans due, in part, to the implementation of the Post 9-11 GI Bill.
-Over 2 million student veterans are expected to be on college campuses by 2020.
+More and more veterans are attending community colleges and universities through the Post 9-11 GI Bill.
 The dual transitions from the military to civilian life and the military to academia can be challenging.
 Numerous studies on the effectiveness of peer-to-peer approaches have demonstrated that peers “who have been there” can be a credible source of support, help overcome the stigma around asking for help, and open the door to improved well-being.
 That is the rationale behind the PAVE program.

 HOW PAVE WORKS